shubhs1996/clarivate-uiassessment/README.md

-        Note :  if Any of application runing on different port other than 8080 for Layout ,8081 for Application1 , 8082 for Application2 and  9000 for Root
+        Note :  if Any of application running on different port other than 8080 for Layout ,8081 for Application1 , 8082 for Application2 and  9000 for Root
         please update the port in webpack.config file of all application and index.ejs file of Root